joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

     };
 ```

-    <p>For each surface that will be lightmapped, there's a rotation matrix that will convert a vector from the surface's texture space to world space, since the light's position will be specified in world space.</p>
+For each surface that will be lightmapped, there's a rotation matrix that will convert a vector from the surface's texture space to world space, since the light's position will be specified in world space.

-    <p>In the demo I've developed for this article, creating this matrix is easy enough: For each quadrilateral surface, the first vertex is where the top left corner of its texture is mapped to, the second vertex is where the bottom left corner of its texture is mapped, the third vertex is where the bottom right corner of its texture is mapped to, and the fourth vertex is where the top right corner of its texture is mapped to.</p>
+In the demo I've developed for this article, creating this matrix is easy enough: For each quadrilateral surface, the first vertex is where the top left corner of its texture is mapped to, the second vertex is where the bottom left corner of its texture is mapped, the third vertex is where the bottom right corner of its texture is mapped to, and the fourth vertex is where the top right corner of its texture is mapped to.

-    <p>The X axis of the matrix should point in the world space direction of the S texture coordinate (that is, from the top left corner to the top right corner).
+The X axis of the matrix should point in the world space direction of the S texture coordinate (that is, from the top left corner to the top right corner).
 So we take the fourth vertex (the top right corner), subtract the first vertex (the top left corner), normalize the result, and we have the X axis.
 Getting the Y axis is similar: it should point in the world space direction of the T texture coordinate (top left to bottom left corners), so we take the second vertex (the bottom left corner), subtract the first vertex (the top left corner), and normalize the result.
 We now have the Y axis.
-The Z axis is the surface's normal, and is equal to the cross-product of the X axis and Y axis.</p>
+The Z axis is the surface's normal, and is equal to the cross-product of the X axis and Y axis.

-    <p>We also need to know the world space distances between the surface's top left corner and top right corner (<b>s_dist</b> in the surface structure), and the surface's top left corner and bottom left corner (<b>t_dist</b> in the surface structure).
-This is so we know how far apart, horizontally and vertically, each pixel of the lightmap should be in world space, which we need to know in order to get a correct lighting value for each pixel. s_dist is equal to <i>sqrt(dot_product(v4 - v1, v4 - v1))</i>, where v4 is the fourth vertex and v1 is the first vertex. t_dist is equal to <i>sqrt(dot_product(v2 - v1, v2 - v1))</i>, where v2 is the second vertex and v1 is the first vertex.</p>
+We also need to know the world space distances between the surface's top left corner and top right corner (<b>s_dist</b> in the surface structure), and the surface's top left corner and bottom left corner (<b>t_dist</b> in the surface structure).
+This is so we know how far apart, horizontally and vertically, each pixel of the lightmap should be in world space, which we need to know in order to get a correct lighting value for each pixel. s_dist is equal to <i>sqrt(dot_product(v4 - v1, v4 - v1))</i>, where v4 is the fourth vertex and v1 is the first vertex. t_dist is equal to <i>sqrt(dot_product(v2 - v1, v2 - v1))</i>, where v2 is the second vertex and v1 is the first vertex.

-    <p>All of the above is done in the <b>new_surface</b> function in the demo.</p>
+All of the above is done in the <b>new_surface</b> function in the demo.

     <h2>Creating the Lightmaps</h2>

-    <p>The generation of lightmaps is done in a function called <b>generate_lightmap</b>.
-It takes a pointer to a surface as an argument, and returns a texture number that can be used in a glBindTexture call.</p>
+The generation of lightmaps is done in a function called <b>generate_lightmap</b>.
+It takes a pointer to a surface as an argument, and returns a texture number that can be used in a glBindTexture call.

-    <p>Right above the function, we have two global arrays of three floats: <b>light_pos</b>, which contains the position of the light in the scene, and <b>light_color</b>, which contains the color of the light in the scene.
-They're initialized like so:</p>
+Right above the function, we have two global arrays of three floats: <b>light_pos</b>, which contains the position of the light in the scene, and <b>light_color</b>, which contains the color of the light in the scene.
+They're initialized like so:

 ```c++
 ​    static float light_pos[3] = { 1.0f, 0.0f, 0.25f };
     static float light_color[3] = { 1.0f, 1.0f, 1.0f };
 ```

-    <p>Now let's take a look at the generate_lightmap function:</p>
+Now let's take a look at the generate_lightmap function:

 ```c++
 ​    static unsigned int